FBA-Janitor/MIG-MusicPerformanceAnalysis-Code/src/new_auto_seg/README.md

 | 2014 concert | 96.75 | 93.34 | 89.82 | 96.36 | 96.76 | 97.41 |
 | 2014 middle  | 95.22 | 91.20 | 87.59 | 93.34 | 95.56 | 96.96 |
 | 2015 concert | 96.78 | 93.69 | 90.03 | 97.36 | 96.77 | 97.43 |

+### 2024_happy_new_year_model.pth
+The `2024_happy_new_year_model.pth` is trained in Feb 2023.
+It normalize the audio when read the audio so that it does not drive our advisor crazy.

+## Updates
+- Feb 04, 2024: Documentations updated.
+Functions renamed: now all the internal function names start with an underscore